ray-x/navigator.lua/README.md

     diagnostic_head_severity_1 = "🈲",
     -- refer to lua/navigator.lua for more icons setups },
-  lsp_installer = false, -- set to true if you would like use the lsp installed by williamboman/nvim-lsp-installer mason = false, -- set to true if you would like use the lsp installed by williamboman/mason lsp = {
+  mason = false, -- set to true if you would like use the lsp installed by williamboman/mason lsp = {
     enable = true,  -- skip lsp setup, and only use treesitter in navigator.